Carpet Cleaner Maintenance: 5 Tips for Longer Life

 Can I use any cleaning solution in my carpet cleaner?

-No, it is crucial to use only cleaning solutions recommended by your Carpet Cleaner’s manufacturer or those explicitly designed for your machine type.
+No, it is crucial to use only cleaning solutions recommended by your carpet cleaner’s manufacturer or those explicitly designed for your machine type.
 Using incompatible solutions can damage internal components or leave excessive residue on your carpets.

 What are the signs that my carpet cleaner needs maintenance?